Gabriel's Notebook

 The setting of the novel I was reading when the lights went out.

 The apprehension between the Celestials and Demons came to a head after The Death of Ralora and Execution of Ibrai.
 With this, the golden age of presumed friendship between Realms ended and the conflict between Astrum and Incaendium began, sparking the Caelestise-Sura War, a devastating battle between the two superpowers, with Gaean caught between the two more powerful combatant Realms.
 Suddenly in existential danger, Mortals began searching for ways to protect and defend themselves, which eventually gave rise to a Formalized Magic System, Methods of Accessing Psionics, as well as advances in technology.
-Morever, as the Celestials and Demons passing through Gaean en route to one another's lands sometimes beget children, soon Gaean began to see the rise of the Brightbloods and Cambions, giving the mortals their own brand of supernatural defender.
+Morever, as the Celestials and Demons passing through Gaean en route to one another's lands sometimes beget children, soon Gaean began to see the rise of the Brightbloods and Cambions, giving the mortals their own brand of great defenders.

 In time, due to a combination of the Golden Cage and Gaean's increased capacity to block intruders, the conflict settled into The Silent War.

-However, the war had permanently changed all three Realms.
-Mortals had gained two additional branch races, the children of mortals and their powerful neighbors, and had unlocked their own latent magical and psionic abilities.
 Through the war, Celestials had become increasingly fixated on order, their society increasingly militarizing.
-The prolonged battle had also awakened the darkest and most violent impulses instead the Demons; without the Celestials to target, they began to turn to one another, resulting in various intra-demonic wars such as The Three Cycle War and Endless War.
+The prolonged battle had also awakened the darkest and most violent impulses instead the Demons; without the Celestials to target, they began to turn to one another, resulting in various intra-demonic wars such as The Three Cycle War and Endless War among other, lesser, conflicts.

 Outworlders Arrive